Two men chased Texan church gunman

 At least 26 people, aged from five to 72, were killed and 20 others were wounded when the gunman opened fire during Sunday service.

 Speaking to local TV station Ksat.com, Mr Langendorff said: "I pulled up to the intersection where the shooting happened.

-I saw two men exchanging gunfire, the other being [a] citizen of the community.
+"I saw two men exchanging gunfire, the other being [a] citizen of the community.

 "He came to my vehicle in distress with his weapon.
 He explained very quickly what happened.
 He got into the truck and I knew that it was time to go."

 He said the pair had driven at speeds of up to 95mph (153km/h) until the gunman lost control of his car and crashed.

 "We led police to him," he said.
 "Everybody else was headed to the church."

-The suspected gunman was later found dead in his vehicle but it is unclear if he died from a self-inflicted gunshot wound or from injuries received when fired on.
-The car contained several weapons.
+The suspected gunman was later found dead of a self-inflicted gunshot wound inside his vehicle which contained several weapons, police said.

 No details have emerged about the man who pursued the gunman along with Mr Langendorff.

 Mr Langendorff's Facebook page has been inundated with messages of support since the shooting.
-One says: "God bless you, Johnnie.
+One post says: "God bless you, Johnnie.
 You are a true American hero".

-Police identified the gunman only as a "young, white male" but US media named him as Devin Patrick Kelley, 26.

-Kelley is reported to have been discharged from the US air force in 2014 following a court martial for assaulting his wife and child.

 'Small community'

-Owen Amos, BBC News, Sutherland Springs, Texas
+Rajini Vaidyanathan, BBC News, Sutherland Springs, Texas

-At 1.30, Chris Speer was still sitting on his porch in Sutherland Springs, sucking his cigarette in the dark.
-Fourteen hours earlier he was in the same place, with his 11-month-old son, when he heard "close to 30 shots".

-"Your first instinct, you're out in the country, you think someone is shooting, practising," he says.
-"But it was too close.
-I knew something wasn't right."

-He took his son inside.
-"If I could have got my gun, I would have," he says.
-"But when you've got a kid in your hands, I'm not risking it.
-He wouldn't let go."

-Chris didn't know the attacker but he knew "a lot" of the victims.
-"We're a small community.
-We band together.
-But what doesn't kill us makes us stronger."
+This is a small community of around 400 people - there's just one post office here, and only two churches.

+The attack at the First Baptist has touched virtually every household here.

+The motive for the killings is not yet clear, but the governor said the church did not appear to have been randomly targeted.

+"I don't think this church was picked out at random.
+I think there was a purpose and intent that Devin Kelley had in showing up at this particular location," Governor Abbott told CBS on Monday.

-Texas Department of Public Safety regional director Freeman Martin said the attacker, dressed all in black and wearing a bulletproof vest, opened fire with a Ruger assault rifle outside the church at around 11:30 local time (17:30 GMT) and then went inside.
+Officials said the attacker, dressed all in black and wearing a bulletproof vest, opened fire with a Ruger assault rifle outside the church at around 11:30 local time (17:30 GMT) before opening fire on the congregation inside.

-Mr Martin added: "We have multiple crime scenes.
-We have the church, outside the church.
-We have where the suspect's vehicle was located."

-Governor Greg Abbott, who attended a candlelit vigil for the victims, said it was the worst mass shooting in the history of Texas.

 Meanwhile, President Donald Trump, on a tour of Asia, said guns were not to blame for the shooting.